PramitLikhan/BongoBD/QuestionAnswers.md

 Answer:

-I can implement the interface on the car and plane class where I have to add the key word "implements" after the class name. e.g. public class car implements Vehicle(){}.
-Since its an interface I have to implement all the methods inside Vehicle inside both car and plane.
+The design pattern that the provided question uses is called a decorator design pattern .I can implement the interface on the car and plane class where I have to add the key word "implements" after the class name.e.g. public class car implements Vehicle(){}.
+Since its an interface I have to override all the methods inside Vehicle inside both car and plane.

 car class:

     public class car implements Vehicle{
         int num_of_wheels;
         int num_of_passengers;

+        @override
         public int set_num_of_wheels(){
             num_of_wheels = 4;
             return num_of_wheels;
         }

+        @override
         public int set_num_of_passengers(){
             num_of_passengers=4;
             return num_of_passengers;
         }

+        @override
         public boolean has_gas(){
             return true;
         }